bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 Advantages:

-1. No need for port forwarding, can directly resolve to Nginx.
+1. No need for port forwarding, directly resolve to the virtual machine where Nginx is located.
 2. ~~Can use ports 443 and 80 (not sure, but I encountered problems after only a few weeks)~~.

 Disadvantages: